LeHack/Docker-network-research/README.md

 There are three types of network drivers supported out-of-the-box:
 * **bridge** - allows to create isolated networks shared by all locally run containers.
 In order to provide communication with external hosts at least one port must be published and linked either to a random or specified port on the host machine (via NAT).
 * **overlay** - allows to create a network which spans multiple docker hosts (using Virtual Extensible LAN tunnels), which can be only used with services (not ordinary containers).
-Therefore this only applies to running applications in docker swarm mode ([more on this below](#docker-in-swarm-mode)).
+Therefore this _mostly_ applies to running applications in docker swarm mode ([more on this below](#docker-in-swarm-mode)).
 * **macvlan**/**ipvlan** - allows to create a virtual network stacked upon the selected host interface (directly bound to the hardware, thus giving most performance of the three).
 Multiple VLANs can be created for one physical interface and shared among multiple containers.
     * macvlan allows for multiple VLAN sub-interfaces with distinct mac/ip addresses (on one interface)
     * ipvlan allows for multiple VLAN sub-interfaces with a common mac address (allowing to circumvent hardware sub-interface mac count restrictions) with distinct IP addresses (in the case of an external DHCP you must switch to using unique ClientIDs instead of the mac address)